 - complying with all directions, including relevant entity requirements, in relation to gifts or hospitality, the Australian Privacy Principles of the Privacy Act 1988 and the security provisions of the Crimes Act 1914.

 6.7 Relevant entities must not seek to benefit from supplier practices that may be dishonest, unethical or unsafe.
 This includes not entering into contracts with tenderers who have had a judicial decision against them (not including decisions under appeal) relating to employee entitlements and who have not satisfied any resulting order.
 Officials should seek declarations from all tenderers confirming that they have no such unsettled orders against them.

-6.8 If a complaint about procurement is received, relevant entities must apply equitable and non-discriminatory complaint-handling procedures.
+6.8 If a complaint about procurement is received, relevant entities must apply timely, equitable and non-discriminatory complaint-handling procedures, including providing acknowledgement soon after the complaint has been received.
 Relevant entities should aim to manage the complaint process internally, when possible, through communication and conciliation.

 6.9 For the purposes of paragraph (a) of the definition of relevant Commonwealth Procurement Rules in section 4 of the Government Procurement (Judicial Review) Act 2018, the following paragraphs of Division 1 of these CPRs are declared to be relevant provisions: paragraphs 4.18, 5.4, 7.2, 7.10, 7.13 – 7.18, 7.20, and 9.3 – 9.6.

 6.10 Non-corporate Commonwealth entities must use the Commonwealth Contracting Suite for contracts under $200,000.
 Corporate Commonwealth entities are encouraged to apply the suite of template8

 7See Sections 15 and 21 of the PGPA Act